Awran/Import-EQInventory/README.md

 ## Setup

 1. **First Run:**
-   When you run the script for the first time, it will prompt you with a GUI to select your EverQuest log directory and your Obsidian vault path.
+   When you run the script for the first time, it will prompt you with a GUI to select your EverQuest directory and your Obsidian vault path.
 These settings are saved to `settings.json` in the script folder for future runs.

 2. **Changing Settings:**
    To change the EverQuest or Obsidian paths later, you can either: